I had earlier shared 30 must have WordPress plugins which I use on ShoutMeLoud. I hope you read the post.

 In fact, by adding Schema, you helping search engine to understand more about your content and its highly recommended for On page SEO.

 Using an excellent rich snippet plugin for WordPress will help you get better visibility in the search engine.
 Remember those star ratings in the search engine?
 See screenshot below:

 Using Rich Snippets will help you get better CTR and traffic.
-Here is a collection of some of the best posts from ShoutMeLoud archive to learn everything about Rich Snippets in WordPress:

 4. SEMRUSH: (Not a direct WordPress plugin)